medmunds/tox-gh-matrix/README.md

 # tox-gh-matrix

-A [tox][] plugin that generates a GitHub workflow [build matrix][build-matrix] based on your tox.ini config.
+A [tox][] plugin that generates a JSON version of your tox.ini envlist, which can be used in a GitHub workflow [build matrix][build-matrix] (or potentially with other CI systems).

 [![Latest version on PyPi](https://img.shields.io/pypi/v/tox-gh-matrix.svg)][pypi-release] [![Build status](https://github.com/medmunds/tox-gh-matrix/workflows/test/badge.svg?branch=main)][build-status]

-This is useful when:
+This plugin is useful when:
-* Your tox test environment list covers a complex set of factors (e.g., all supported combinations of Django and Python versions).
+* Your tox.ini envlist covers a complex set of factors (e.g., all supported combinations of Django and Python versions).
-* You use GitHub actions and want to have each test environment run in a separate workflow job (so that tests run in parallel and GitHub's actions log breaks out the result for each environment).
+* You use GitHub actions and want to run each tox testenv in a separate workflow job, so that tests run in parallel and so GitHub's actions log breaks out the result for each testenv.
-* You're tired of manually syncing your workflow build matrix and your tox environment list.
+* You're tired of manually syncing your workflow build matrix and your tox.ini envlist.

 tox-gh-matrix adds a new `tox --gh-matrix` command line option that outputs a JSON representation of your tox envlist: